Technology transfer initiatives

 Immagine

-NODES, the ecosystem for innovation and sustainable digital, was presented by Politecnico together with a network of 24 partners and was selected and funded by the Ministry for Universities and Research as part of the investments envisaged by the PNRR.
+NODES, the ecosystem for innovation and sustainable digital, was presented by Politecnico together with a network of 24 partners and was selected and funded by the Ministry for Universities and Research as part of the investments available with the PNRR funds.

 NODES involves measures to support the sustainable and inclusive growth of reference regions in the so-called double transition - digital and ecological.